MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-advanced-example-test.md

 #### TestCustomerRewardsWizardActivationPageErrorsWhenInvalidActivationCodeEntered Test
 This is one of the tests that focus on the **Customer Rewards Assisted Setup Guide**.
 The test verifies that an error message is displayed when a not valid activation code is entered in the wizard.

-First, Initialize is called to clean up previous state and bind our mock subscriber methods to the test codeunit.
+First, **Initialize** is called to clean up previous state and bind our mock subscriber methods to the test codeunit.
 Additionally, we set our MockActivationResponse to return FAILURE since we are mocking a not valid validation of the activation code.
 We also use the **Library - Lower Permissions** codeunit to restrict the users permission to one that does not have the SUPER permission.

-Next, we open the **Customer Rewards Wizard** by using a Customer Rewards Wizard <!--maybe a dot here --> TestPage object is used to mimic the actual page.
+Next, we open the **Customer Rewards Wizard** by using a Customer Rewards Wizard, the TestPage object is used to mimic the actual page.
 On the page, the activation code is entered and then the Activate action is invoked.

 And finally, we verify that an error message is displayed because the validation of the activation code failed.
 If no other error is reported then we are also able to conclude that the functionality in this test can be run without the need for a SUPER permission.